 How do I keep my team, my patients, and myself safe?
 This is the topic foremost on everyone’s mind and one we’re researching every day.
 We’re constantly evolving and building on these areas as interim guidelines are being released and updated, and new ideas or new clarifications are being brought to the table.
 To the right, you’ll find a variety of additional pages dedicated to helping you navigate the changes to infection control.

-CDC and ADA recommendations are now more closely aligned.
-Individual state dental boards and health departments should be consulted for enforceable regulations, which may be more prescriptive than the CDC and ADA recommendations.
+Individual state dental boards and health departments should be consulted for enforceable regulations.

 The CDC has addressed key concepts around dental settings Interim Infection Prevention and Control Guidance for Dental Settings During the COVID-19 Response.